chen-gz/chen-gz.github.io/content/landau2/chapter1/1-velocity-of-propagation-of-interaction.md

 weight: 1
 ---

-## § 1.
-Velocity of propagation of interaction

 For the description of processes taking place in nature, one must have a *system of reference*.
 By a system of reference we understand a system of coordinates serving to indicate the position of a particle in space, as well as clocks fixed in this system serving to indicate the time.

 There exist systems of reference in which a freely moving body, i.e. a moving body which is not acted upon by external forces, proceeds with constant velocity.
 Such reference systems are said to be *inertial*.